vera-weili/perovskite_ML/README.md

 with open("data/vasprunxml.json", "r") as f:
      data = json.load(f)
 ```
-All the data including material atomic features and perovskites properties are in .pkl and .csv format respectively.
+All the data including material atomic features and structural properties are in .pkl and .csv format respectively.
 The data are loaded in model.ipynb for model training and testing purposes.

 ```
 data_ele_feature = pd.read_pickle("material_atomic_feature.pkl")